Edgar Gonzalez (infielder): San Francisco Giants

 On February 10, 2011, the San Francisco Giants signed Gonzalez to a minor league contract.
 The deal did not include an invite to spring training.

 Chicago Cubs

 Gonzalez signed a minor league contract with the Chicago Cubs on January 6, 2012.
 He became a free agent after the 2014 season.

 Coaching career

 Gonzalez was named as the manager for the GCL Yankees for the 2019 season.

 International career

 Gonzalez selected for the Mexico national baseball team in the 2009 World Baseball Classic and 2013 World Baseball Classic.

 Gonzalez managed the Mexico national baseball team in the 2017 World Baseball Classic Qualification in 2016, 2016 exhibition series against Japan, and 2017 World Baseball Classic in 2017.

 Personal life

-Gonzalez is the older brother of first baseman Adrián González, who last played in MLB for the New York Mets.
+Gonzalez is the older brother of first baseman Adrián González, who last played in MLB for the New York Mets and the younger brother of David Gonzalez.
 Their father was a member of the Mexico national baseball team.
 He married Ana Cristina Lujan Gonzalez in 2003.
+He has two children, Arianna Gonzalez and Edgar Alexander Gonzalez.
+Arianna was born on August 11, 2012 and her little brother, Alexander, was born on October 14, 2014.